 In 2020, over half of all payments in the UK were made using cards and according to a 2022 study, 40% of Americans are likely to use a credit card for purchases.
 Yes, there was a pandemic, but this increase was part of a longer-standing trend that has seen cash payments decline and card payments increase.
 That’s why it’s crucial to accept card payments in your store, and why more and more businesses are looking for the best machine for card payments.

 It can be hard to know what to look for.
-A machine for card payments is sometimes known as a payment terminal, a point of sale (POS), an electronic point of sale (EPOS), a credit card machine, or a Chip and PIN machine.
+A machine for card payments is sometimes known as a payment terminal, a point of sale (POS) system, an electronic point of sale (EPOS), a credit card machine, or a Chip and PIN machine.
 They’re not all exactly the same, but they’re used in similar ways.

 The type of card payment machine you use will make a big difference both to your customers and to your business.